Hancock County Board of Alcohol, Drug Addiction and Mental Health Services

 Helping to overcome life’s challenges with caring & professional guidance.

-The ADAMHS Board is the local substance abuse and mental health planning authority for Hancock County.
+The ADAMHS Board is the local mental health and substance abuse services planning authority for Hancock County.
 As a form of local government, the Board is the County’s forum for the review and negotiation of policies and allocations that direct our community treatment and prevention system.

 The most unique aspect of the care and financing system for behavioral health services is the presence of a distinct, substantial, complex, and publicly financed delivery system that serves as a safety net.
 Thus, public services are available for those with public insurance, as well as for those who have private insurance.